zifnab87/card-api/Readme.md

 Troubleshooting
 --
-I had an issue in some cases with MySql in Docker that would create ROOT user without password, disallowing connections, so I had to manually remove folder `../mysql-data` and then run docker so it creates the user properly
+I had an issue in some cases with MySql in Docker that would create ROOT user without password, disallowing connections, so I had to manually remove folder `../mysql-data` and then run docker after pruning volumes, so it creates the user properly
 ```
 volume prune && sh refresh-docker.sh
 ```